dwyl/book/src/mvp/22-enhance-tags-page.md

 # Implementing Enhanced Tag Details and Sorting

 These modifications are designed to enhance functionality and improve user experience.
-We'll cover updates made to the Repo module, changes in the Tag schema, alterations in the TagController and StatsLive modules, and updates to LiveView files.
+We'll cover updates made to the `Repo` module, changes in the `Tag` schema, alterations in the `TagController` and `StatsLive` modules, and updates to LiveView files.

-## Implementing the toggle_sort_order on the Repo.ex
+## Implementing the `toggle_sort_order` in `Repo.ex`

-The `toggle_sort_order` function in the Repo module allows us to dynamically change the sorting order of our database queries.
+The `toggle_sort_order` function in the `Repo` module allows us to dynamically change the sorting order of our database queries.
 This is useful for features where the user can sort items in ascending or descending order that will be used throughout the whole app where we need to sort it.

 `lib/app/repo.ex`
 ```elixir